-- 4.1 In addition to the policies outlined under section 2.9 of Part II, the following shall apply to the lands designated Parkway Belt West on Schedule SP25(a): - 4.1.1 No open storage may be established and no building or structure may be erected, altered or used on lands which are closer than 30.5 metres to the top-of-bank of the Etobicoke Creek Valley.

-- 4.1.2 Lands within 15 metres north of the top-of-bank of the Etobicoke Valley between Kennedy Road and Highway Number 410 shall be used only for landscaped open space and link for pedestrians and cyclists. - 4.1.3 The northerly top-of-bank of the Etobicoke Creek Valley between Kennedy Road and Highway 410 shall be established in consultation with the Metropolitan Toronto and Region Conservation Authority.
+- 5.2 In addition to the policies outlined under section 5.1, the following shall apply to the lands designated Parkway Belt West on Plate Number 67: - 5.2.1 No open storage may be established and no building or structure may be erected, altered or used on lands which are closer than 30.5 metres to the top-of-bank of the Etobicoke Creek Valley. - 5.2.2 Lands within 15 metres north of the top-of-bank of the Etobicoke Valley between Kennedy Road and Highway Number 410 shall be used only for landscaped open space and link for pedestrians and cyclists. - 5.2.3 The northerly top-of-bank of the Etobicoke Creek Valley between Kennedy Road and Highway 410 shall be established in consultation with the Metropolitan Toronto and Region Conservation Authority.

-5.0 INDUSTRIAL POLICIES:
+6.0 INDUSTRIAL POLICIES

-5.1 Light Industrial:
+6.1 Light Industrial:

-5.1.1 Definition:
+6.1.1 Definition

-The Light Industrial land use designation on Schedule SP25(a) shall include lands predominantly used for the light manufacturing, assembling, warehousing and storage of goods and products, and repair and servicing operations.
+The Light Industrial land use designation on Plate Number 67 includes lands predominantly used for the light manufacturing, assembling, warehousing and storage of goods and products, and repair and servicing operations.